ST4R-JEST1E-FR0ZEN/ST4R-JEST1E-FR0ZEN/README.md

 ‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿

+You can call me by: Jester or Jestie, Frozen, Star.
+Ellie/Elise/Meg only if we're close <33

 Please don't use he/him pronouns towards me!
 I don't mind any other, but my prefered pronouns are she/they!
 I am a demigirl and a lesbian!
 You're probably here from ponytown or discord (if not then idk what u doing here (╥﹏╥) sobs).
 If you're a rando I don't know I might be rly sarcastic towards you at first (๑>؂•̀๑)!